On MSR Subspace Families of Lines: Abstract

 \section{Abstract}

-A minimum storage regenerating (MSR) subspace family of $\Ff_q^{2m}$ is a set $\cS$ of $m$-spaces in $\Ff_q^{2m}$ such that for any $m$-space $S$ in $\cS$ there exists an element in $\PGL(2m, q)$ which maps $S$ to itself and fixes $\cS \setminus \{ S \}$ pointwise.
+A minimum storage regenerating (MSR) subspace family of $\Ff_q^{2m}$ is a set $\cS$ of $m$-spaces in $\Ff_q^{2m}$ such that for any $m$-space $S$ in $\cS$ there exists an element in $\PGL(2m, q)$ which maps $S$ to a complement and fixes $\cS \setminus \{ S \}$ element-wise.
 We show that an MSR subspace family of $2$-spaces in $\Ff_q^4$ has at most size $6$ with equality if and only if it is a particular subset of a Segre variety.
-This implies that an $(n, n-2, 4)$-MSR code has $n \leq 9$.
+This implies that an $(k{+}2, k, 4)$-MSR code has $k \leq 7$.